GeorgeArgyros/sflearn/README.md

 In order to use this library one should inherit one of the learning algorithm classes, either `MealyMachineLearner`, or `TransducerLearner`  and define the methods `membership_query` and `equivalence_query`.
-For more details regarding the logic of these methods consult the paper.
+For more details regarding the inner workings of these methods consult the paper.

 Conversion to BEK programs is performed by using the `BekProgram` class of the library.